drbergeron/ytkjunk-site/index.md

 ## Our philosophy

-Young children should not be used as the primary vechicle for likes and views by taking advantage of their inability to tell low effort cash-grab content from videos made by people or businesses looking for a quick cash grab.
+Young kids should not be used as the primary vechicle for likes, views, or revenue by taking advantage of their inability to tell low effort cash-grab content from videos made by people or businesses looking to create worthwhile children's content.

 ## Our App